Reporting property income to HMRC

 Please note, the above table sets out the self assessment reporting limits for rental income only.
 If you fall within HMRC’s self assessment criteria for another reason, then you will need to complete a tax return, and include any taxable rental income on your tax return.
 More information on needing to complete a tax return can be found in our separate guidance on this topic.

 If you start getting rental income which is taxable, you should tell HMRC about it.
-Contact them as soon as possible, but at the latest by 5 October following the end of the tax year concerned.
-For example, if you started getting taxable rental income in the year to 5 April 2024, you should tell HMRC by 5 October 2024.
+Contact them by 5 October following the end of the tax year concerned, either so:

 If you miss the 5 October deadline, you should still tell HMRC as soon as possible.
 As long as any tax due is paid on time (normally by the tax return deadline of the following 31 January), there will be no penalty to pay for having missed the 5 October deadline.
 You can read more about penalties generally on our page Tax penalties and interest.